zerustech/ie-compatibility-tutorial/README.md

 settings.
 This feature is called the "Enterprise Mode and the Website List".

-If the Enterprise Mode is enabled, a list of URLs and the corresponding IE versions is maintainced in a xml file and IE will render the web pages according to the xml file.
+If the Enterprise Mode is enabled, a list of URLs and the corresponding IE versions is maintained in a xml file and IE will render the web pages according to the xml file.

 To enable the Enterprise Mode: